 Beards are also often judged to make men look like they have higher social status.

-However, for short-term relationships, women judge stubble to be most attractive, the new research found.
+However, for short-term relationships, women judge stubble to be most attractive, the research on facts about attraction found.

 Believe it or not, our cheeks were not created equal in attractiveness or emotional expression.